tsj2003/image-classification-cerebrium-/README.md

     - also report time one banana dev call takes
 - Github Actions pipeline that can do following:
     - Pre-Deployment Pipeline:
+        - Should be run manually through Actions tab on Github
         - Build the docker image
         - Run Onnx converter to see if it works
         - Run tests cases on converted ONNNX model
     - Post-Deployment Pipeline:
-        - cron job scheduled using Github action
+        - should run automatically after 24 hours, cron job scheduled using Github action
         - basically for health check, calls the test_server.py to run automated tests
         - run the tests every 24 hours, and report the time taken by the banana dev call
 - Readme File | which has steps to run/use all the deliverables with proper details, such that a person who has no prior information of this repo can understand and run this easily with no blockers.
 - Hint: You need to use Deploy From Github option, and make a fork of their public template.
     - Follow steps mentioned in the banana dev documentation

- ### Evaluation Criteria
+**Evaluation Criteria**
  - *Python* best practices
  - Completeness: Did you include all features?
  - Correctness: Does the solution (all deliverables) work in sensible, thought-out ways?